PFCalanca/PFCalanca/README.md

 # Hello, Everyone! 👋

 I'm _Paulo Calanca_ and I study Computer Engineering at _Instituto Federal FLuminense_ and technology lover .
-I am an developer skilled in **Python, Machine learning, Deep Learning and Python frameworks.** .
+I am a developer skilled in **Python, Machine learning, Deep Learning and Python frameworks.** .
 ### 😊 About me:
 <p>From a young age, I wanted to learn how software and websites work.
 As I consider myself a challenge lover, I fell in love with programming.</p>